 - Playing in lead-contaminated soil

-The Washington Ozaukee Public Health Department offers free consultation for homeowners who have children 6 and under residing in or visiting a home or apartment built prior to 1978.
-Anyone having questions about lead paint and lead poisoning should contact the West Bend Office at 262-335-4462
+The Washington Ozaukee Public Health Department offers free phone consultation for homeowners who have children 6 and under residing in or visiting a home or apartment built prior to 1978.
+Anyone with questions about lead paint and lead poisoning should contact the West Bend Office at 262-335-4462.

 Additional information about lead poisoning prevention, including a listing of certified Lead Abatement Contractors can be found at Wisconsin Department of Health Services and Environmental Protection Agency